dianpeng/jitcalc2/README.md

 This calculator has same ability with calc2 but it operates on top of double precision number.
 Sort of complicated than calc2.c

+You could install https://github.com/vmt/udis86 library and add -DDUMP_ASSEMBLY to Makefile for cacl3.c.
+This will enable dumping of generated assembly code.

 #BUILD:
 1. You need luajit or lua with bit operation and MUST BE on 64 bit Linux box
 2. Make